Closeness to the Diagonal for Longest Common Subsequences in Random Words: Short string-lengths properties are generic

-This is still an order that is difficult for Montecarlo simulation, but we get closer to something which could be realistic.
-Now if we had $\epsilon_2=0.3$ instead, then we would get a bound $10^{-15}$ which still does not look too good for Montecarlo simulation!\\[3mm]
+This is still a difficult order for Monte Carlo simulation and if we had $\epsilon_2=0.3$ instead, then we would get a bound $10^{-15}$ which remains a difficult order.

-{\bf When only dealing with the inequality \eqref{qk}}, things look somewhat better.
-Take $k=1000$ and $(p_1-p_1)k=100$, then the order for the left bound for $q(k)$ is about $10^{-5}$ which is feasible with Montecarlo!
-So, if we could find another method than the one described here to make sure that most of the pieces of strings $X_{(i-1)k+1}X_{(i-1)k+2}\ldots X_{ik}$ are aligned with pieces of similar length we would be in business!
+When only dealing with the inequality \eqref{qk}, things look somewhat better.
+Take $k=1000$ and $(p_1-p_1)k=100$, then the bound on $q(k)$ is of order about $10^{-5}$ which is feasible with Monte Carlo.
+So, if we could find another method than the one described here to make sure that most of the pieces of strings $X_{(i-1)k+1}X_{(i-1)k+2}\cdots X_{ik}$ are aligned with pieces of similar length we would end up in a favorable setting.